super-obvious/ez-loan/README.md

 ## The Chat

 We'll either bring you in or zoom for a chat with the team at Super Obvious about the above scenario.
-In the chat, you can expect us to ask questions about your approach to the scenario, a high-level walkthrough of a backend solution, as well as any concerns you may raise as a backend engineer.
+In the chat, you can expect us to ask questions about your approach to the scenario, a high-level walkthrough of a solution, as well as any concerns you may raise as an engineer.
 We're leaving this open ended by design, be creative!